m1212e/prismabox/README.md

   provider = "prismabox"
   // you can optionally specify the output location.
 Defaults to ./prismabox output = "./myCoolPrismaboxDirectory"
-  // if you want, you can customize the imported variable name that is used for the schemas.
+  // if you want, you can customize the imported variable name that is used for the schemes.
 Defaults to "Type" which is what the standard typebox package offers typeboxImportVariableName = "t"
   // you also can specify the dependency from which the above import should happen.
 This is useful if a package re-exports the typebox package and you would like to use that typeboxImportDependencyName = "elysia"
-  // by default the generated schemas do not allow additional properties.
+  // by default the generated schemes do not allow additional properties.
 You can allow them by setting this to true additionalProperties = true
 }
 ```